 Wood-tone decor supports a feeling of growth, freshness, and gentle momentum.
 Inspired by Five Elements, these changes keep your space lively without feeling busy or chaotic.
+If you are looking for the best wood colors for a living room, start with calm tones that feel natural rather than loud.

 TL;DR